Identifiability of linear compartmental models: the singular locus: Background

-A {\em linear compartment model} (alternatively, {\em linear compartmental model}) consists of a directed graph $G = (V,E)$ together with three sets $In, Out,$ $Leak \subseteq V$.
+A {\em linear compartmental model} consists of a directed graph $G = (V,E)$ together with three sets $In, Out,$ $Leak \subseteq V$.
 Each vertex $i \in V$ corresponds to a compartment in the model and each edge $j \rightarrow i$ corresponds to a direct flow of material from the $j$-th compartment to the $i$-th compartment.
 The sets $In, Out, Leak \subseteq V$ are the sets of input compartments, output compartments, and leak compartments, respectively.
+We always assume that $Out \neq \emptyset$, as models without outputs are not identifiable.

 Following the literature, we will indicate output compartments by this symbol: .
 Input compartments are labeled by ``in'', and leaks are indicated by outgoing edges.
-For instance, each of the linear compartment models depicted in Figures~\ref{fig:cat} and~\ref{fig:cycle} have $In, Out, Leak =\{1\}$.
+For instance, each of the linear compartmental models depicted in Figures~\ref{fig:cat} and~\ref{fig:cycle} have $In, Out, Leak =\{1\}$.

 To each edge $j \rightarrow i$ of $G$, we associate a parameter $a_{ij}$, the rate of flow from compartment $j$ to compartment $i$.
 To each leak node $i \in Leak$, we associate a parameter $a_{0i}$, the rate of flow from compartment $i$ leaving the system.
 Let $n=|V|$.
-The {\em compartmental matrix} of a linear compartment model $(G,In, Out, Leak)$ is the $n \times n$ matrix $A$ with entries given by:
+The {\em compartmental matrix} of a linear compartmental model $(G,In, Out, Leak)$ is the $n \times n$ matrix $A$ with entries given by: